baskerville/stoic/README.md

 - `source_extension`: file extension of the markdown files (default: 'md')
 - `source_index`: file name of the markdown *index* (default: 'index.md')
 - `destination_index`: file name of the output *index* (default: 'index.html')
+- `thumbnail_fmt`: format string used to generate the thumbnail path.

 ## Details